mckinsey/vizro/vizro-core/docs/pages/user_guides/table.md

 ```py
 from vizro.tables import dash_data_table
 ```
-The Vizro version of the table differs in one way from the original table: it requires the user to provide a pandas dataframe as source of data.
+The Vizro version of this table differs in one way from the original table: it requires the user to provide a pandas dataframe as source of data.
 This must be entered under the argument `data_frame`.
 All other [parameters of the Dash DataTable](https://dash.plotly.com/datatable/reference) can be entered as kwargs.